Five ways to prevent complications from type 2 diabetes

 1. Keep blood pressure and sugar levels steady.
 Part of your relative’s daily maintenance routine involves monitoring his or her blood pressure and sugar levels to ensure that both are on goal.
 This is the key to unlocking a peaceful coexistence with type 2, and can eliminate other issues from developing.

 If your relative is forgetful or sometimes lax about medicines, you may feel more anxious about what the future holds.
-With a medical alarm system by Bay Alarm, you can rest easily knowing that your relative can reach out to emergency staff in the event of an accident or mishap with his or her insulin intake.
+With a medical alert watch by Bay Alarm, you can rest easily knowing that your relative can reach out to emergency staff in the event of an accident or mishap with his or her insulin intake.

 2. Quit smoking.
 If your loved one has a smoking habit, it is imperative that you encourage him or her to set this aside for good.
 Smoking can result in increased blood pressure, which will exacerbate his or her ailing health and make the road toward healthy living that much harder to tread down.
 If he or she remains obstinate, consider asking a healthcare professional to appeal on your behalf of your relative.